intri-in/manage-my-damn-life-nextjs/COMMITMESSAGE.md

-- Added new env variable "ADDITIONAL_VALID_CALDAV_URL_LIST" to give users ability to use "invalid" urls as Caldav URLs.
-Solves #129
-- Added change to docs & sample .env file.
+- Added new workflow to automatically build and push docker image upon merging of pull request.
+See (#199)